-Transformation Playing Cards are those in which the ordinary pip cards have been integrated into an overall design thereby 'transforming' the playing card into a miniature graphic artwork.
+Transformation Playing Cards are those in which the ordinary pip cards have been integrated into a new design thereby 'transforming' the playing card into a miniature graphic artwork.
+The pips must retain their traditional position and shape, so it is challenging to create a good overall composition.
 Some packs have standard court figures but others do not.
 Thus every card carries a different design, some of them extremely ingenious.
-The pips must retain their traditional position and shape, so it is sometimes difficult to create a good overall composition.
-They are certainly great fun to study.

 A New Form of Creative Art...

 The exact date of their origin is unknown, but must have been within a few years of 1800.
-The idea became popular in late 18th or early 19th century as a pastime, when cards were 'transformed' using pen and ink, often with the addition of colour.
-It is rather like transforming some random squiggles or spots on a piece of paper into a picture, testing your ingenuity and artistic ability.
+The idea became popular in late 18th or early 19th century as a pastime.
+Cards, maybe from incomplete packs, were 'transformed' using pen and ink, often with the addition of colour, into amusing miniature scenes.
+It is rather like transforming random squiggles or spots on a piece of paper into a picture, testing your ingenuity and artistic ability.

 In France sets of “jeux à cartes transformées” often depicted satirical themes which earned them the name “jeux de cartes à rire”, or less often that of “jeux grotesques”.